Digitalturkk/Getman-Postman-Clone/docs/ARCHITECTURE.md

 ### URL Normalization

-ApiForge adds a protocol when the URL does not include one.
+Getman adds a protocol when the URL does not include one.

 Rules: